 - Keep the trunk lid closed while driving.
-An open or unsealed trunk lid may cause exhaust gases to be drawn into the vehicle. - To allow proper operation of your vehicle's ventilation system, keep the inlet grilles in front of the windshield clear of snow, leaves, or other obstructions. - If you smell exhaust fumes in the vehicle, drive with the windows open and the trunk lid closed.
-Have the cause immediately located and corrected.
+An open or unsealed trunk lid may cause exhaust gases to be drawn into the vehicle. - To allow proper operation of your vehicle's ventilation system, keep the inlet grilles in front of the windshield clear of snow, leaves, or other obstructions. - If you smell exhaust fumes in the vehicle, open the windows and close the trunk lid to ensure plenty of fresh air enters the vehicle.
+If you can smell exhaust fumes even though there are no other vehicles in the surrounding area, have your vehicle checked by your Toyota dealer.
+Continued inhalation of exhaust fumes can lead to death by gas poisoning.